abalashov/eamt2026-eval-tutorial/README.md

 ## License

-- **Tutuorial materials** are licensed under
+- **Tutuorial materials** are licensed under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/), for non-commercial/academic use only, with attribution.
-  [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) — you are free to share and adapt with attribution.
 - **Evaluation data**: derived from the Reeve Foundation Trilingual / Multilingual Corpus, used with permission for research and educational purposes.
 Please consult the per-pair `README.md` files for specific